StateArchivesOfNorthCarolina/tomes-packager/docs/documentation.md

 A PREMIS log file is a plain-text file containing agent, event, and object metadata.

+The general idea behind the PREMIS log file is that it will be a concatenation of one-to-many special logging files outputted by various software components of the TOMES project.
+In other words, these components will output PREMIS compatible log files containing information about themselves (agents), the actions they performed (events), and the data acted upon or created as a result of such actions (objects).

 Each log line is a YAML string with an ISO timestamp as the key.
 Its value is a set of key/value pairs with the required keys "name" and "entity".

 Per the docstring for "./tomes\_packager/lib/premis\_object.py":

 > The value for "name" can be any token, although whitespace is not technically banned.
 The only value options for "entity" are: "agent", "event", or "object".
 Additional attributes may also exist.
+Note that the attribute "timestamp" is reserved as it is created automatically.
+Its value will be equal to the key itself, i.e. the ISO timestamp.

 The log file must be passed as a parameter to TOMES Packager via Python or the command line interface.